nguyendinhduc/deprecate-gs-device-detection/README.md

 }
 ```

-This class also subclasses [`WebMvcConfigurerAdapter`], which allows you to add configuration to a Spring MVC application.
+This class subclasses [`WebMvcConfigurerAdapter`], which allows you to customize the configuration of a Spring MVC application.
 In this case, you add two components, a [`DeviceResolverHandlerInterceptor`], and [`DeviceHandlerMethodArgumentResolver`]. [`DeviceResolverHandlerInterceptor`] is an implementation of a [`HandlerInterceptor`] which, as the name implies, intercepts a request to the application and determines the type of requesting device.
 After the device is resolved, the [`DeviceHandlerMethodArgumentResolver`] allows Spring MVC to use the resolved [`Device`] object in a controller method.

 ## Create a web controller